Vostok.Logging

 Guarantees

-This page lists the guarantees provided by built-in log implementations (, and ).
+This page lists the guarantees provided by built-in log implementations (console log, file log and Hercules log).
 These guarantees reflect the following design principle: logging system should not be able to affect overall application health and performance.

 No exceptions from logging methods

-If log events cannot be saved for any reason (ranging from incorrect to running out of disk space or experiencing remote backend unavailability), log method calls still complete successfully without throwing exceptions.
-If possible, a diagnostic message is produced via secondary means (console output for and any local log for ).
+If log events cannot be saved for any reason (ranging from incorrect message template to running out of disk space or experiencing remote backend unavailability), log method calls still complete successfully without throwing exceptions.
+If possible, a diagnostic message is produced via secondary means (console output for file log and any local log for Hercules log).

 Asynchronous I/O